netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 # Acknowledgments

 The authors would like to acknowledge the valuable implementation feedback from Christian Rennerskog and Per Andersson.
 Many thanks to Raul Rivas Felix, Alexander Stoklasa, Luca Relandini and Erwin Vrolijk for their help with the demos regarding integrations.
 The help and support from Jean Quilbeuf and Benoît Claise has also been invaluable to this work.
+Many thanks to Tom Petch and Med Boucadair for their reviews.

 --- back

 # Example RESTCONF calls

-All examples from {{RFC8040}} Appendix B could be recreated in this seciton by adding the new header described in this document.
+All examples from {{RFC8040}} Appendix B could be recreated in this section by adding the new header described in this document.
 We selected one example from that document as reference.

 ## Successful creation New Data Resources (from section B.2.1 in {{RFC8040}})